StackVista/plugin-developer-assessment/README.md

 Plugins are written in Python 2.7 and will run inside the StackState agent.
 Documentation about [how to write a StackState agent plugin](http://docs.stackstate.com/guides/agent_checks/) is also available.

-### StackState instance

-Use the StackState instance available at _assessment.stackstate.io_.
-You will receive a unique **API key** to use when communicating with the StackState instance.

 ## Assignment

 Implement a StackState agent plugin that retrieves information from Twitter and sends this information to StackState.